Nathan Healy

 Frequently Asked Questions

 Yes, solar makes excellent sense in Maine.
-With electricity rates jumping 42% since 2021 to 23.9¢/kWh, Maine homeowners face some of the highest energy costs in the nation.
+With electricity rates at 23.9¢ per kWh—45% above national average—Maine homeowners face some of the highest energy costs in the nation.

-Yes, Maine has net metering through its Net Energy Billing (NEB) program.
-Both Central Maine Power (CMP) and Versant Power offer 1:1 net metering, meaning you receive full retail rate credits for excess solar electricity sent to the grid.
+Yes, Maine has net metering through both major utilities: Central Maine Power and Versant Power.
+Both utilities offer 1:1 net metering, meaning you receive full retail rate credits for excess solar energy sent to the grid.

-Yes, solar panels typically increase home value in Maine.
-A Zillow study found that solar panels increase home value by 4.1% on average across the United States.
+Yes, solar panels increase home value in Maine.
+Research from Zillow shows solar panels increase home value by 4.1% nationally, with similar benefits expected in Maine’s strong real estate market.

-Maine’s property tax exemption for solar installations means you won’t pay additional property taxes on the added value from your solar panels, making this increase in home value even more beneficial for Maine homeowners.
+Maine’s property tax exemption means you won’t pay additional taxes on the value solar adds to your home, making the investment even more attractive for homeowners looking to increase property value while reducing energy costs.

-We believe Palmetto Solar is the best choice for Maine homeowners.
-As a national company with local focus, we combine extensive experience with personalized service for your community.
+We believe Palmetto Solar is the best solar company in Maine based on our national experience and local expertise.
+As a company serving 31 states with over 20,000 customers, we combine proven experience with Maine-specific knowledge.

-We offer some of the industry’s best financing options and work with a trusted network of local installers.
-Our comprehensive approach ensures quality installations backed by strong warranties and ongoing support throughout your solar journey.
+We offer some of the industry’s best financing options and work with a trusted network of local installers who understand Maine’s unique solar challenges, from snow load requirements to permitting processes across the state.